 Grass is just grass, right?
 Wrong!
 There’s a wide variety of grass available with all sorts of different appearances, needs, and uses.
+And there are several things to consider when you’re trying to select the right grass seed for your lawn.
 If you’re curious about ornamental grasses, or looking to seed your lawn with one, here’s everything you need to know about the best of the best.

 Tall fescue is a great all-purpose grass.
 It has a nice, classic appearance, with a shade of green that can only really be described as grass green.
 It can tolerate all manner of conditions, including drought, cold, heat, shade, and most diseases.